Licensure

 To learn about the appropriate licensing or certification organizations and their requirements, contact information for professional licensing boards or certification organizations is found below.

-Professional Licensure Disclosure (All DL Programs Except RN-BSN)
+Professional Licensure Disclosure (All DL Programs)

 Carolina University participates in the National Council for State Authorization Reciprocity Agreement (NC-SARA).
 Participation in NC-SARA allows the University to provide distance learning programs and coursework to residents of states and territories outside North Carolina.
 However, NC-SARA does not grant automatic reciprocity with other states or exempt Carolina University from the professional licensing requirements required by other states or territories.